Welcome! This page highlights key resources for conducting effective information research in urban studies.

 America: History and Life with full text: Index of literature covers the history and culture of the United States and Canada, from prehistory to the present.
 The database indexes journals from 1964 to present and includes citations and links to book and media reviews.

-Annual Reviews (also known as AR): Provides critical reviews of topics in biomedical biomedical, physical and social sciences published as annual journals.
+Annual Reviews (also known as AR): Provides critical literature reviews of current research topics in biomedical, physical and social sciences.

 Avery Index to Architectural Periodicals: Citations to articles in worldwide architecture and related periodicals with primary emphasis on architectural design and history but coverage as well of archaeology, landscape architecture, interior design, furniture and decorative arts, garden history, historic preservation, city planning, urban design, real estate development and environmental studies.
-The American and international journals indexed include not only scholarly and popular periodical literature, but also publications of professional associations, American state and regional periodicals, and the major serials on architecture and design of Europe, Asia, Latin America, and Australia.
+You will find both scholarly and popular periodical literature, as well as publications of professional associations, American state and regional periodicals, and the major serials on architecture and design of Europe, Asia, Latin America, and Australia.
 Coverage is mainly from 1934 to the present, with selective coverage back to 1741.

 HUD User Bibliographic Database: From the U.S. Department of Housing and Urban Development (HUD) and dedicated to housing and community development issues.
 Contains more than 10,000 full-abstract citations to research reports, articles, books, monographs, and data sources in housing policy, building technology, economic development, urban planning, and related fields.